BattleForBFDI/GreatestParty/README.md

 im 13 sooo dont b weird wit me ok>>? ok? ok ++++ basic dni, but if ur friends with @/Starscreamr dni , soz #.> i love all mi partners #_^ gues how many i hav..e HAHA ITS FOUR i lov them all bleee

-im usually just semi-afk grinding playt or something im mobile so dont expect me to ever have offtab in my name
+im usually just semi-afk grinding playt or something im mobile so dont expect me to ever have offtab in my name BUt i am split tabs when i am safk, so feel free 2 talk!

 i have a ton of fandoms mains ::: dw, movieunleashers, bfdi ( if u cant tell,, ) , forsaken ( I dont support plzz ) , dod , and phighting!! i like a ton of args but i cant name them all my faves r ihasafacelulz recallahollowheart and itzskeetplayz IM SUPER AWESOME MOOT ME ! ! my more niche ones are bunny tycoon, splatoon ( whoa rhyme ) and blues clues..... im widderally magenta